• Skip to primary navigation

 Note I have only made the recipe as stated below so cannot comment on the result if swapping to coconut milk in this way.

-More slow cooker curries to try
+More slow cooker curries to try!

-Slow Cooker Chicken Saag Curry Recipe
+Slow Cooker Chicken Pasanda Curry

 Recipe